-Mariam Haji is an artist who works with different mediums ranging from Drawing and Painting to Video and Performance.
-She graduated from RMIT (Royal Melbourne Institute of Technology) in Melbourne Australia, with a Bachelor of Art (Fine Arts) in 2008 and in 2002 acquired a Diploma in 'Introduction to Design' from Dundee College, Scotland.
+Mariam Haji is a fine artist from Bahrain.
+She represented the Kingdom of Bahrain in the 55th Venice Biennale 2013, and is the winner of Bahrain's 38th National Fine Art Competition for her “Muse” series.
+She works with different mediums ranging from Drawing and Painting to Video and Performance.
+She had graduated from RMIT (Royal Melbourne Institute of Technology) in Melbourne Australia, with a Bachelor of Art (Fine Arts) in 2008 and in 2002 acquired a Diploma in 'Introduction to Design' from Dundee College, Scotland.

 International exhibitions include 'Femme' at the UNESCO main building in Paris, France; The Göteborg poetry festival, Sweden, 2015; Postlude Vol.1: The Post Oriental Odyssey at The Mine Gallery, Dubai, UAE 2015; ‘Women On Walls’ a project space for woman's rights activism at the American University Cairo, Egypt 2015 and in Ras Al Ain Gallery in Amman, Jordan 2014 - Curated by Mia Grondahl; She Views Her Self at Gallery 6 Mandeln, Paris, France 2014; ‘The View from Here – 19 Perspectives on Feminism’ by Tape Projects at the Next Wave Festival in Melbourne, Australia 2010; ‘Across the Gulf’ exhibition at the Brisbane Arc Biennial in Australia 2009; ‘6 Degrees’ art prize for ‘Human Landscape: The Cult of Personality’ at the Frankston Art Centre in Melbourne, Australia, 2008 – in which Haji was the prize finalist.